-Doppelgänger is an art trail that brings together around 10 emerging artists, who represent the dynamism and diversity of the Brussels art scene.
-This exhibition appears in seven shop windows on a trail that runs from the rue Antoine Dansaert to the KANAL-Centre Pompidou Maison du Projet.
+Doppelgänger is an art stroll that brings together around ten emerging artists, who represent the dynamism and diversity of the Brussels' art scene.
+This exhibition appears in eight storefronts in a walk that runs from the Bourse/Beurs to Atelier KANAL from KANAL-Centre Pompidou.

 Doppelgänger was conceived as a reaction to our current state of latent alienation, reinforced by a period of almost zero visibility and an economic void for young artists.
 It refers to the codes of marketing, industrial production, graphic identity and the values that drive the world of economy and art.